beplus/fastlane-plugin-versioning_android/README.md

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

+### Example project

-You can find a fully functional setup of this plugin in the [UdemyFastlane](https://github.com/igorlamos/udemy-fastlane) repo, where you can also find more info about versioning of Android apps.
+**@todo** You can find a fully functional setup of this plugin in the [UdemyFastlane](https://github.com/igorlamos/udemy-fastlane) repo, where you can also find more info about versioning of Android apps.

 ## Run tests for this plugin